What are Mentions?

 What are the different tagging options?

-Starring a mention is another way to save a mention that you found (i.e. one that you want to respond to or share to your social media later, etc.).
+Starring a mention is another way to save a mention that you found (i.e. one that you want to respond to, one to save as an example, etc.).
 You can view them later by selecting Starred from the Filters pop-out menu.

 Tagging a mention as My Content makes it disappear from the results of the search.
 This is for scenarios where mentions from your own website, Twitter account, blog, etc. are displayed.
 It will be saved in the application for as long as you have an account and you can still view them by selecting My Content from the Filters pop-out menu.

 Tagging a mention as Not Relevant makes it disappear from the results of the search.
 If you're seeing a lot of mentions that aren't relevant, consider editing your searches to be more precise.
 Removing a result removes a post from your search results forever.
 It does not remove it from your account forever - you can still view them by selecting Not Relevant from the Filters pop-out menu.

 How do I edit the keywords to search for specific mentions?